Particular/docs.particular.net/samples/encryption/message-body-encryption/sample.md

 #### The Mutator

 WARNING: Clearly this it not true encryption.
 It is only doing a byte array reversal to illustrate the API.
-In your production system you should do true encryption via the [.NET Framework Cryptography Model](https://msdn.microsoft.com/en-us/library/0ss79b2x.aspx).
+In the production system true encryption should be used via the [.NET Framework Cryptography Model](https://msdn.microsoft.com/en-us/library/0ss79b2x.aspx).

 snippet: Mutator